sonata-project/SonataFormatterBundle/Resources/doc/reference/formatter_widget.rst

 .. note::

-    If you want to check this code implemented, you can review the ``SonataNewsBundle``.
+    If you want to see an actual implementation of this can, you can have a look at the ``SonataNewsBundle``.

 Dynamic Input